Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Outlook

 The universality of the models studied is also encoded in their remarkable maximal many-body chaos, as diagnosed using the OTOC.
 Whether this aspect also indirectly controls the universality of Planckian transport scattering rates across distinct nFL materials is an important and non-trivial theoretical question.
 A recent work has highlighted some of the fundamental differences between the growth of operators in maximally chaotic vs. non maximally chaotic quantum systems \cite{Blake21}, which could be of some relevance to understanding transport in nFL without quasiparticles.

 For the disordered models considered in Section~\ref{sec:tJU}, the SY spin liquid behavior \cite{Joshi:2019csz} cannot extend down to $T=0$ because of the divergence of the spin glass susceptibility \cite{GPS1,GPS2} (although this instability is not visible over the accessible temperature range in the Planckian behavior in Fig.~\ref{fig:tJU_tau_star}).
 So we expect the eventual appearance of a metallic spin glass or a disordered Fermi liquid in which the zero temperature entropy is quenched, with the SY spin liquid surviving at $T=0$ only at the `spinodal' critical point where the Fermi liquid solution disappears.
 In more realistic models with weak disorder, we can expect the pseudogap to acquire the topological order of a fractionalized Fermi liquid, or have spin or charge density wave order.
 The critical theory asymptotically close to the pseudogap critical point will also be different: for the models of Section~\ref{sec:tJU}, we can expect a transition from a disordered Fermi liquid to a metallic spin glass, as described in theories without fractionalization \cite{SRO95,SG95}.
+Another possibility, present in the non-Fermi liquid large $M$ limit of Section~\ref{sec:JoshiM}, is that the entire overdoped regime is a critical metal with linear-$T$ resistivity \cite{Christos:toappear}, and then the critical point is also a deconfined theory.
 The connections between the transition outlined above and `deconfined' metallic criticality \cite{YZSS20,LZDC20} associated with abrupt Fermi surface changing transitions in clean systems, and in the absence of fractionalization in the adjacent phase, remains an interesting open problem.

-Another consequence of models with $J_{ij}$ having zero mean is that there is no superconductivity.
+A consequence of models with $J_{ij}$ having zero mean is that there is no superconductivity.
 Adding a non-zero mean $J_{ij}$, or other attractive interaction should lead to superconductivity \cite{JS,Patel,kamenevSC,YW,ChowdhuryBerg,Hauck20}, and a theory is needed for the onset of superconductivity from the Planckian metal phase of Figs.~\ref{fig:tJU_phasediagram} and \ref{fig:tJU_tau_star}.

-For models without disorder, we discussed theories of non-Fermi liquids with critical Fermi surfaces in Section~\ref{sec:cfs}.
-Such theories have zero resistivity in the absence of exponentially weak umklapp scattering, and so cannot produce linear-in-$T$ resistivity at low $T$.
-It would be useful to have a theory which interpolates from this ultra-clean limit to the strong but self-averaging disorder in the theories of Sections~\ref{sec:tJU} and \ref{sec:KH}.
-Recent progress along this direction was noted in Section~\ref{sec:nFLdisorder}.